 - Cook on one side until the batter has just become solid, then flip over for another 30 seconds to a minute.

-- Serve the pancakes with a cinnamon-sugar mixture or your favourite filling.½ cup light brown sugar, 2-3 teaspoon ground cinnamon, Fresh lemon juice
+- Serve the pancakes with your favorite filling.
+For traditional pannekoek, combine the sugar and cinnamon sugar, then sprinkle over the entire pancake before rolling up and serving.½ cup light brown sugar, 2-3 teaspoons ground cinnamon, Fresh lemon juice

 Notes